 Up Abby rose.
 Halting.
 Tiptoed to the lady.

 “Um, could I have a taste of that?”

 Everyone in the full restaurant stared.

 Wide-eyed, the lady looked around for the hidden camera.
-My niece was under the table now.
-Sissy and I are turned purple as we tried to cork our laughter.
+My sister and I turned purple.
+My niece was under the table.

 “No, no. Really.
 It’s a bet.
 A joke.
 Just kidding.
 I’m sorry.”

 The whole restaurant exploded.